kanduvisla/live/README.md

 - "Break" mute / fill (mute (a group?), do a fill and then unmute again)
 - Force unmute
 - Stutter / randomize track
+    - Stutter = hold down button on UI
+    - Randomize = button on UI
 - Muting Groups - where you can mute/unmute multiple tracks at once
 - Track playback speed (1/2, 1/3, 1/4, 1/8, 1/16, 1/32, 1/64)
     - Also stretch delay column
     - suggestion: `ZSxx`
+- UI Button to nudge sequence forward or backward
+- UI Button to raise or lower scale
 - One tap on stop should not reset pattern, stop while stop should
 - External midi syncing / queueing
 - More optimizations (any help is welcome)